 This oral tradition is kinda prophetic in that of the three original peoples that made up the sixth family, only the Tuscarora and Meherrin survived in name as a people.

 The Haudenosaunee (Original 5 Nations) claim the events leading to the creation of The Great Law of Peace date back to the late 12th century (around 1190 AD), while some western scholars suggest a later date of 1451 AD.
 Oral history says that the sixth family split off and eventually found it’s way to the East Coast before the Great Law of Peace was created.

-This sixth family that split off would go on to become three tribes the Kautanohakau (People of the Submerged Pine-Tree), the Skaruren/Tuscarora (Hemp Gatherers), the Kauwetseka/Meherrin (People of or in the Water).
+This sixth family that split off would go on to become three tribes the Kautanohakau (People of the Submerged Pine-Tree), the Skaruren/Tuscarora (Hemp Splitters), the Kauwetseka/Meherrin (People of or in the Water).

 Oral history says that the sixth family first arrived on the East Coast of Virginia/North Carolina in about the year 1300 AD.
 Oral history also says at that time they found a race of people that knew nothing of Maize (corn) and that they ate raw flesh.

 It’s interesting to note that the word Tuscarora/Taskarude is of Siouan origin meaning literally “dry-salt-eater”.
 It’s interesting in that the people who the sixth family found when they arrived on the East coast were raw flesh eaters, these same people were probably Siouan.

 By the time the Europeans arrived the Sixth Family known as Kautanohakau were made up of three tribes.

 1. Kǎ’tě’nu’ā’kā’, Katenuaka, Ga-te-no-wah-ga, or Kautanohakau (“People of the Submerged Pine-tree”),